bigeasy/cadence/design.markdown

 That would have to just work, creating an entirely new context.
 So, `step` runs immediately, but it also creates a callback that can be run subseuqently, or at any time really, possibly even exported from the `cadence` scope.

+## Variable Arguments

+This is becoming a won't do, I don't see the value in variable arguments.
+Where is there a callback that has a variable argument return?
+If it gets in the way at all, it goes away.